ITT-25/assignment-07-touch-sensor-lseegets/documentation.md

 py fitts_law.py [num_targets] [width] [distance] [id]   # Replace with actual values
 ```

 Calibration will start upon running the program.
 Make sure to keep the surface clear during this process.
+A message indicating completion of the calibration process will be displayed in the terminal.

 Three windows will open: One pyglet window and two camera preview windows.
 The two camera windows display the threshold image and the color image with a bounding box drawn around a detected fingerpad.